Sourdough Bread

 • 420 grams bread flour (OR 60 grams whole wheat flour PLUS 300 grams bread flour)

-• ¼ tsp diastatic malt powder (optional, helps with rising.
-Available on Amazon)
+• ¼ tsp diastatic malt powder (optional, helps with rising—available online)

 1. Starter should be fresh, bubbling, and at room temperature.